FAQs

 -

-The workshop is open from 9am to 5pm on Mondays and Fridays, and 08:30 to 6pm on Tue/Wed/Thu.
-Tutored hours are 9am to 5pm and thus the courses are a very intensive experience.
+Tutored hours are 9am to 5pm daily and thus the courses are a very intensive experience.

-Here at Williams and Cleal, we do not open the workshop 24/7.
-We feel that your evenings and weekends can be used productively to support your development in other areas.
-It is important to have time away from the workshop to carry out associated subjects including research on your projects, your design ideas, drawing, commercial process etc.
+At Williams and Cleal, we do not open the workshop 24/7 as we feel that evenings and weekends should be used productively to support students’ development in other areas.
+It is important to have time away from the workshop to do related work such as research on projects, design ideas, drawing, commercial process etc.

 -

 There are a number of properties for rent in nearby villages or in Taunton.
-Typically this can cost around £250 to £600 per month, plus food and utility bills.
-Our Student Support Coordinator is on hand to help organise your accommodation if you wish.
+Typically this can cost around £400 - £800 per month, excluding food and utility bills and other miscellaneous expenses.
+Our Student Support Coordinator is on hand to help organise your accommodation if required.

 Most of our students opt to come by car.
 We are situated approximately 3 miles away from our nearest village.
 We also have students who cycle to the workshop.